Morikoi/asteroid-blaster/docs/index.md

 Over the years, many definitions were explained, discussed and created.
 [Michael Friedrich](https://dnsmichi.at/about/), maintainer of this platform, says:

-> Modern application development and deployment with microservices and cloud-native technologies require a new
+> Modern application development and deployment with microservices and cloud-native technologies require a new approach beyond traditional metrics